 - Thankfully we love the resulting pantry!
 You can also see how we built the walk-in pantry shelves here.

-- Here is one of the few shots of our little master bathroom sink.
+- Here is one of the few shots of our little en-suite bathroom sink.
 Although one of Sherry’s interior designer friends walked in and said “I LOVE THAT LITTLE SINK!” (which was a pretty nice thing to hear after being so convinced it’s stupid small) it’s still something we’re planning to fix… eventually.
 For now the shower and the tub still make that room one of our favorites, thankfully.

 - For reference, here’s the sink in our last home’s guest bathroom that still totally charms us.
 We just feel like it works better in a tiny, vintage-tiled space than our slightly bigger and more open beach house bathroom.